-So, for this 2016 edition of the Lumina festival of Cascais, the video-mappings came from New Zealand, Italy and Australia, among other light stories that arrived from China, the Philippines, the UK, th US, France, Brazil…
+For this 2016 edition of the Lumina festival of Cascais, the projects came from New Zealand, Italy and Australia (video-mappings), as well as China, the Philippines, the UK, th US, France, Brazil and Portugal.

 The Interactive Digital Mandala

 For the creative studio Storybox coming from Wellington, New Zealand, the mandala was the point of departure for an interactive video-mapping: you enter a word and the projection changes.
 Connected to the internet, the #entity255 googles images related to your word – sun, stairs, aesthetics, Sporting Clube de Portugal, performance, sailing, ocean and so on – and inserts them into the kaleidoscopic pattern that constantly changes.

 Our digital version of the ancient mandala symbol is data and user generated, Storybox say.
 Once #entity255 is up and running, its changing shapes and responses to human interaction are all addressed by code.
 It draws visual material from the vast universe of the internet via google image searches inputted by the public.

 #entity255 explores the notion of the mandala as a spiritual teaching tool, a way of establishing a sacred space and as an aid to meditation and trance induction.
 The work references the common generic notion of the mandala as a representation or microcosm of the universe – in this case, the digital universe.